 We use the Complete PE scheme to map out and build our PE curriculum in line with the whole-school long term curriculum and overarching themes. .

 At Woolpit Primary Academy we also work in partnership with the Gipping Valley & Thurston School Sport Partnership.
-This enables us to have sports coaches coming into school to support the teaching of the PE curriculum and provide training for staff in order to deliver high quality PE lessons .
-Our sport coaches also run lunch time and after-school clubs that add to the time-table of clubs currently being offered by school staff.
+This enables us to have sports coaches coming into school to support the teaching of the PE curriculum and provides training for staff, in order to deliver high quality PE lessons .
+Our sports coaches also run lunch time and after-school clubs, that add to the time-table of clubs currently being offered by school staff.

 PE and sports premium